anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 certification request MUST be performed based on an authenticated self-contained object, binding the certification request to the authentication using the IDevID.
-This enables interaction with off-site or off-line PKI (RA/CA) components.
+This enables interaction with off-site or offline PKI (RA/CA) components.
 In addition, the authorization of the certification request MAY be done not only by the domain registrar but by PKI components residing in the backend of the domain operator (off-site) as described in {{sup-env}}.